2022-fall-comp-880/project-prasanna-vikram/DESIGN.md

 * Create and initialize an empty dictionary as an accumulator variable.
 * Taking for loop iterate through each element in `self.movie_info`.
 * Import `statistics` module and using `mean()` function in statistics module find the average runtime.
-* Map or assign the average runtime in float format as value to corresponding genre as key of accumulator dictionary variable
+* Map or assign the average runtime in float format as value to corresponding genre as key of accumulator dictionary variable.
 * Iterate the loop until end and return the accumulator dictionary as an output.

+3. Get the list of movie titles based on the range of IMDB scores
 ### def imdb_score_ranges(self) -> dict:

         Group imdb scores into ranges.